Abstract representations of events arise from mental errors in learning and memory: Results

-Given a model that accurately describes human reactions to sequences of stimuli, it is ultimately interesting to make new predictions about human behavior.
-Thus far, in keeping with the majority of existing research,\cite{Schapiro-01, Karuza-01, Karuza-02, Kahn-01, Saffran-01, Fiser-01} we have focused exclusively on static transition graphs, wherein the probability $A_{ij}$ of transitioning from state $i$ to state $j$ remains constant over time.
-However, the statistical structures governing human life are continually shifting,\cite{Whitehead-01, Wang-01} and people are often forced to respond to rare or novel transitions.\cite{Wolfe-01, Tria-01} Here we show that, when confronted with a novel transition -- or a \emph{violation} to the preexisting transition network -- not only are people surprised, but the magnitude of their surprise depends critically on the topological length of the novel transition in the previously learned network.
-This result reveals that people implicitly learn the topological distances between all nodes in the transition graph, not just those pairs for which a transition has already been observed.
+Given a model of human behavior, it is ultimately interesting to make testable predictions.
+Thus far, in keeping with the majority of existing research,\cite{Schapiro-01, Karuza-01, Karuza-02, Kahn-01, Saffran-01, Fiser-01} we have focused on static transition graphs, wherein the probability $A_{ij}$ of transitioning from state $i$ to state $j$ remains constant over time.
+However, the statistical structures governing human life are continually shifting,\cite{Whitehead-01, Wang-01} and people are often forced to respond to rare or novel transitions.\cite{Wolfe-01, Tria-01} Here we show that, when confronted with a novel transition -- or a \emph{violation} of the preexisting transition network -- not only are people surprised, but the magnitude of their surprise depends critically on the topology of the underlying network.